chenxumiao/chenxumiao.github.io/personalexperiences.md

 * National Level
   * Honored to receive the National Encouragement Scholarship (2018-2019, 2020-2021).
   * Honored to win the national second prize of The 14th Chinese Collegiate Computing Competition (4C2021).
-  * Honored to win the national third prize of The 17th "Challenge Cup" National College Students' Extracurricular Academic Science and Technology Works Competition Black Science and Technology Special Competition.
+  * Honored to win the national third prize of The 17th "Challenge Cup" National College Students Extracurricular Academic Science and Technology Works Competition Black Science and Technology Special Competition.
 * Provincial Level
   * Honored to win the provincial gold medal of The 7th Sichuan Province International "Internet+" College Students Innovation and Entrepreneurship Competition.
+  * Honored to win the provincial first prize of 2021 Sichuan Collegiate Computing Competition and the 14th Chinese Collegiate Computing Competition Sichuan Provincial Competition.
   * Honored to win the provincial third prize of 2021 Chengdu Division of China-US Young Maker Competition.
   * Honored to win the provincial third prize of University Group B of Java Software Development of The 11th Blue Bridge Cup National Software and Information Technology Professional Talent Competition (Sichuan Division).
   * Honored to receive the Outstanding University Graduates in Sichuan Province (2020-2021).